vfluegel/strahler-tree-experiments/README.md

 ## Developer notes

-The program under `experimental/` is not built or tested by Meson.
 Comments labelled A through H in `src/str-tree.cc` refer to the case analysis on page 19 of the paper.